Evaluating individualized treatment effect predictions: a model-based perspective on discrimination and calibration assessment: Applied example: the third International Stroke Trial

-For illustrative purposes, we here compare a main effects logistic regression model similar to the original adjusted analysis (model 1) with a model where all covariate-treatment interactions were included (model 2).
+For illustrative purposes, we here compare a main effects logistic regression model similar to the original adjusted analysis (model 1) with a model where all covariate-treatment interactions were included (model 2), and with random forest estimates \cite{athey_generalized_2019}.
 The outcome was coded as 0 for those independent and alive after 6 months and 1 otherwise.
 The included variables were treatment, age, NIHSS, time (from onset of stroke symptoms to randomization), and imaging status (presence vs absence of ischemic change on the pre-randomization brain scan).
-Continuous variables age, NIHSS, and time, were modeled using smoothing splines.
-We also included covariate-treatment interactions for these variables.
-Continuous variables age, NIHSS, and time, were modeled using smoothing splines with shrinkage.
-We also included covariate-treatment interactions for these variables.
-Models were fitted using the \texttt{mgcv} package in \texttt{R} with defaults smoothing parameter selection based on generalized cross-validation \cite{wood_generalized_2017}.
+In the regression models, continuous variables age, NIHSS, and time, were modeled using smoothing splines.
+Models 2 included covariate-treatment interactions for these variables.
+Model1 and 2 were fitted using the \texttt{mgcv} package in \texttt{R} with default smoothing parameter selection based on generalized cross-validation \cite{wood_generalized_2017}.
+ITE predictions were based on the difference between potential outcome predictions under alteplase and the control condition.
+For the random forest predictions, control outcome risk was modeled as a regression forest in the control group with the same covariates as used in model 1 and 2 (models 3a).
+ITE predictions were based on a causal forest with the same covariates (models 3b).
+Where required for evaluation purposes, potential outcomes under the treated condition were inferred based on control predictions plus ITE predictions.
+Both random forests were fitted using \texttt{R} package \textbf{grf} \cite{tibshirani_grf_2023} and default settings (\textit{i.e.}, 2000 trees, honest splitting, minimum node size 5, try all variables for splits given $p<20$).
 All in all, this applied example illustrates different ways to assess the quality of individualized treatment effect predictions.
 The evaluated models were emphatically chosen for this purpose and were not developed in collaboration with clinical experts in the field.
 Hence, they are not meant to me applied in practice.

-The exact parameter estimates for both models are not of key interest, but the apparent performance with respect to outcome risk prediction was good for both: c-statistics were 0.826 and 0.831 for model 1 and 2 respectively, with accompanying Brier scores of 0.160 and 0.158 and Nagelkerke $R^2$ of 0.389 and 0.402.
-The Spearman correlation between outcome risk predictions for both models, conditional on the assigned treatments, was 0.99.
+The exact parameter estimates for both models are not of key interest, but the apparent performance with respect to outcome risk prediction under allocated treatment was good: c-statistics were 0.826 (model 1), 0.831 (model 2), and 0.818 (model 3a/b), with corresponding Brier scores of 0.160, 0.158, and 0.163, and Nagelkerke $R^2$ of 0.389, 0.402, and 0.370.
+Important to note, only the random forest implementations directly provide out-of-bag estimates for the training data, so their apparent evaluation metrics should be less optimistic.
+However, optimism in outcome predictions should be small given the very large $n$ to $p$ ratio.
+Differences between methods were small and Spearman's correlation between outcome risk predictions for the different methods were all $> 0.97$.